Home > Articles by: sonia

 A useful structure for writing alt text

-How does it work on LinkedIn?
+How does it work?

 Stick figure holding a balloon with Alt text is running after social media icons below are the fields Edit, Tag, Alt text